 Nodded their petaled heads around your couch”.

-When we read these beautiful lines displaying and introducing you to the artwork, it is easy to understand the analysis of the entire artwork.
+When we read these beautiful lines displaying and introducing you to the artwork, it is easy to understand the analysis of the entire painting.
 Let us move on to the most awaited section of the article, which you already know.

-Looking At the Subject Matter and Elements.
+Looking at the Subject Matter and Elements.

-The canvas of the Dream (Rousseau) painting has a vitality which goes beyond decoration and has a very special mood.
-The centre attraction of the painting is the reclining nude lady on a sofa with one of her hands stretching towards the wooden backside of the ottoman.
+The canvas of the Dream painting has a vitality that goes beyond decoration and has a very special mood.
+The center attraction of the painting is the reclining nude lady on a sofa with one of her hands stretching towards the wooden backside of the ottoman.
 She has a pale golden skin tone with blushy pink cheeks.
 Her curvaceous body looks to the viewer of the painting.
 The long dark brown hair of the figure falls towards her bare breasts.
 Of course, there are several animals surrounding her.
 To the right of the composition, there is a pair of lion and lioness, one looking upon her and the other looking at the viewer.
 Looking closely at the lion and lioness’s expressions, the female stares at the woman, while the moody male gazes outward.
 A pink snake moves in the wild bushes in a waving form, giving an abstract curve to the canvas.

-The piper musician soothes the environment through their music.
+The piper musician soothes the environment through the music.
 In the background, the branches of the trees have oranges, and a full white moon in the pale blue sky completes the artwork.
 All the creatures show a peace-loving and harmonical environment around the lady.
 There are rich trees and leaves with a variety of green shades, toned with yellow and purple hues.

 An art critic Guillaume Apollinaire said,